How do I apply successfully for a job in teaching and education?

 - School Direct training programme (salaried).
 Graduates with three or more years' experience in any career since graduation can apply for this scheme, which involves being employed as an unqualified teacher.

 - Teach First.
-Two-year employment-based leadership development programme based in primary and secondary schools that are in challenging circumstances.
+Two-year employment-based leadership development programme based in early years, primary and secondary schools that are in challenging circumstances.
 Graduates on this programme start as unqualified teachers and work towards a Postgraduate Diploma in Education (PGDE), which includes credits at masters level.

 - HMC Teacher Training.
 This is a two-year programme that offers a PGCE and is based in secondary independent schools belonging to HMC (the Headmasters' and Headmistresses' Conference).

 - Assessment Only route.
 This is mainly intended for experienced teaching assistants or unqualified teachers with two years of experience working in at least two schools who wish to attain QTS.

 Non-repayable bursaries are available for trainee teachers on some primary and secondary PGCE courses, SCITT programmes and School Direct programmes.
 These vary depending on your degree background and result.
 There are also teacher training scholarships available in some subjects.
 If you're not eligible for a bursary or scholarship, you may be able to apply for a loan to cover tuition fees for your teacher training course, and you may also be able to take out a maintenance loan to help with living expenses.
 Find out more about funding for teacher training.

 How much do you earn as a newly qualified teacher?

 Newly qualified teachers in state-maintained schools in England and Wales usually start on the minimum rate of the main teachers' pay scale, currently £22,917 outside of London and £28,660 in inner London.
 Find out more about salary prospects for teachers in England and Wales.

 Can you become a teacher from any degree background?